Flights to Indonesia

 - Kuala Lumpur to Surabaya

-- Jeddah to Jakarta
+- Penang to Jakarta

 Which airports in Indonesia offer domestic flights only?